provNickGoeben/simple_ddns_agent/README.md

 ## Prerequisites / Preparing AWS and credentials

-You will need a Route53 hosted zone if you don't already have one.
+You will need an AWS Route53 domain and hosted zone if you don't already have one.
+These are around $10/year
-You will need to know your hosted zone's ID, and you should have a DNS name in mind like "lab.mysite.com."
-Include the trailing '.'

 Create an IAM policy in AWS with the minimum necessary access:
 ```